operand/agency/README.md

 agents and other systems together.

-So in comparison, `agency` is a smaller but more general purpose application framework compared to libraries like LangChain that focus on enabling single agent behavior.
+So in comparison, `agency` is a smaller but more general purpose application framework compared to libraries like LangChain that focus on enabling individual agent behavior.